Information for International Students

 Make sure to check your Application Status Check as well as your email in the coming months for updates.
 Please be sure to contact the Office of Undergraduate Admissions if your email address changes.

 You can submit your enrollment deposit online through your Application Status Check.
-Your enrollment deposit will vary depending on the program to which you were offered admission:
+Your enrollment deposit will vary depending on the program to which you were offered admission.
+All deposits need to be made by 11:59 p.m.
+EDT on the date in which they are due.

 - All non-U.S. Citizens must also pay a one-time International Student Fee ($350)